georgia-tech-db/evadb/docs/source/reference/hf.rst

 HuggingFace Models in EVA
 ======================

-This section provides an overview of how you can use out-of-thebox HuggingFace models in EVA.
+This section provides an overview of how you can use out-of-the-box HuggingFace models in EVA.

 Creating UDF from HuggingFace